FDCPA Voicemail Rules May Change

 a black smart phone that is on top of a table with an alert pop up displayed on the phone.

-Under the Fair Debt Collection Practices Act, debt collectors are required to identify themselves in any communication with a debtor.
+Under the Fair Debt Collection Practices Act (FDCPA), debt collectors are required to identify themselves in any communication with a debtor.
 This rule prevents collection agents from tricking consumers into returning calls or other communications without knowing the nature of the communication.

 A yellow sign that says FDCPA on it alert of the changes to the voicemail rules.

-It’s unclear whether this amendment will pass, but for now debt collectors must respect debtors’ privacy rights while maintaining full and honest disclosure in any communication.
+It’s unclear whether this amendment will pass, but for now, debt collectors must respect debtors’ privacy rights while maintaining full and honest disclosure in all communications.

 If you need help with credit or debt, or want to learn more about budgeting or personal finance, get started with free, confidential counseling and education right here at Credit.org.